Gift Aid FAQs

-Below we have posted Gift Aid declaration forms in both Word and PDF formats for you to download.
-Please complete one of these forms and return it to the address specified at the bottom of the form.
+Below we have posted a Gift Aid declaration form in PDF format for you to download.
+Please complete this form and return it to the address specified at the bottom of the form.
 If you require assistance or an alternative format, please call 0800 953 0113.

 We can still claim the full 25 per cent on your donations, providing you pay at least as much tax as we will be reclaiming in the year in which you made your gifts.
 As a pensioner, for example, you may still pay tax on a private pension scheme or a savings account, or pay Capital Gains Tax if you sell property or shares.

 We can only claim the basic rate back, but this is still extremely valuable.
 You will also be able to claim additional personal tax relief on your self-assessment form.

 Yes please.
 It would be a huge help if you could return a declaration to us letting us know not to claim.
 This way, we won't contact you about Gift Aid again in the future, saving us time and money.

 I've already completed a declaration for another charity.
 Do I need to complete one for Guide Dogs?

 Yes.
 You will need to complete a separate form for each charity you want to benefit from Gift Aid.